aHp16/braille-translator-for-indian-languages/README.md

 - **Speech Synthesis**: Web Speech API
 - **Virtual Keyboard**: Custom JS-based keyboard components
 - **Braille Mapping**: Unicode-based direct mapping (1:1)

+If you have any questions, suggestions, or would like to collaborate, feel free to reach out via the email on my GitHub profile.